-The preliminary step is analyzing the hospitality industry’s requirements and defining the target audience and the future app’s basic functions.
-This also includes identifying the target market, researching competitors, and polling potential users of the system, such as hotel managers and their employees and guests.
+The preliminary step is analysing the hospitality industry’s requirements and defining the target audience and the future app’s basic functions.
+This also includes identifying the target market, researching competitors, and polling potential users of the system, such as hotel managers, their employees and guests.

 Cost: